rahulgrit/notebooks-collection-opendata/README.md

 ## Editing the code:
 ### Via GitHub:
 Individual files can be edited either through GitHub, or once you've launched the binder.
+Be patient.
 For example on GitHub, the main page of your fork should something like this:
 ![](https://github.com/amcdouga/Screenshots/blob/master/Screen%20Shot%202020-05-28%20at%206.06.21%20pm.png)